amirali27rahimi/SFML-Decimal-Clock/README.md

 # ⏱️ SFML Decimal Clock
-A clock that devides 1 day to 10 hours , 1 hour to 100 minutes and 1 minute to 100 seconds

 A modern desktop application built with the Simple and Fast Multimedia Library (SFML) that simultaneously displays both Standard Time and Decimal Time using a visually appealing interface.